 Creating & Posting Your Buttons

 - Copy the link you want the button to go to.
-In order to get a link for the parent portal, simply go to Settings>Parent Portal>Integration and click on the "Preview Parent Portal" button.
+In order to get a link for the parent portal, simply go to USER PANEL>PARENT PORTAL and click on the "Preview Parent Portal" button.
 You can then copy the direct links to pages from the URL at top of the page.
-Pages which require the user to log in do not have a direct accessible link.
+Pages which require the user to log in do not have a directly accessible link.

-Note: You can also use the links in the Grey box of the Integration section to get to the Class Schedules, Parent Login, and Create an Account Pages (links listed in that order).
+Note: You can also use the links in the grey box of the SETTINGS>PARENT PORTAL>WEBSITE INTEGRATION section to get to the Class Schedules, Parent Login, and Create an Account Pages (links listed in that order).
 Pages that require log in cannot be reached with a button hyperlink and will be redirected to the login page.